robinsingh-ai/Instagram-Clone/README.md

 </p>

-✨ A MERN Stack Clone of the social networking giant - Instagram,Instagram Clone (Both frontend and backend) created MERN Stack
+✨ A MERN Stack Clone of the social networking giant - Instagram,Instagram Clone (Both frontend and backend) created with MERN Stack

 ## Features
 An application where users can: